jeffmerkey/netware-screensaver-linux/README.md

 In order to build the screensaver as a Debian package, the program must be compressed into a tar.gz file and the tar.gz file named to match the versioning information contained in the associated .spec file.
 Spec files are special files which contain instructions on how to build a particular package from a source code archive.

 Debian Packages can be built using a utility called "debbuild" and use a top directory structure which is similar to that used by the RPM tool but using /root/debbuild/ as the "top directory".
-These "top directories" will contain a BUILD, BUILDROOT, SPECS, DEBS, SDEBS, and SOURCES subdirectories and follows a similar layout that is used for RPM files.
+These "top directories" will contain BUILD, BUILDROOT, SPECS, DEBS, SDEBS, and SOURCES subdirectories and follows a similar layout that is used for RPM files.

 The SPECS directory contains the \*.spec files used to build DEB and SDEB packages.
 The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the
 DEB and SDEB packages.